tidley/free_the_sauce/README.md

 ## Tool Description
 Smartphone app enabling free and anonymous distribution of immutable GPS-linked data.

-Centralised barriers to data sharing are removed throughout this software stack.
+Centralised control of data sharing are removed throughout this software stack.

 ### Pro-Social Technology
 Users of this FOSS (Free and Open Source Software) application can securely archive data using a decentralised storage network called IPFS (**I**nter**P**lanetary **F**ile**S**ystem).